skeyas/ROS/README.md

 # Homework Eleven
 This assignment consists of the route_follower.cpp file.
 It moves the robot through the points provided by the route_publisher file.

+# Final Project
+This assignment consists of files commander.cpp and robot_commander.launch.
+It uses the nodes written in assignments nine and ten to follow lines and move to objects.
+The move_to_object node is used both to move to an object and to avoid objects.
+The assignment also uses the provided node goto node to move to point.